Are you looking for the best vocal effects pedals and vocal processors for live performance and recording in 2021?

 Some of the more commonly used vocal effects include:

-- Looping – Providing a looped reitteration of the inputted signal until turned off
+Looping – Providing a looped reiteration of the inputted signal until turned off

 Vocal Effects Pedals for Live Performances and Studio Recording

 Vocal effects processors are a great solution for singers looking to have one pedal on stage or in-studio.

 A common mistake that singers make, who might not necessarily know much about vocal effects pedals, is that they don’t spend enough money on one…

 Remember, this single vocal effects unit will save you the job of having to purchase: